NeverDecaf/discord-PWA/README.md

 ### This tells us 2 things:
 1. Discord could very quickly and easily turn their web application into a PWA.
-2. For anyone on a separate domain to do it would involve circumventing security measures in some way.
+2. For anyone on a separate domain to do so would involve circumventing security measures in some way.